omegaup/libinteractive/docs/en/writing.md

 	written on.
 For instance, for the problem `sums.idl`, the solution must be placed in the file `sums.cpp`.
-* Each interface will be compiled into a different executable, and will be run in separatr processes.
+* Each interface will be compiled into a different executable, and will be run in separate processes.
 This means that no variables may be shared, so it will be necessary to communicate any state using functions.
 * All interfaces may call the functions in the Main interface, and Main may call any function in any other interface.
 Other interfaces cannot call each